-- To provide overview on evolution of web services and their architecture. - To describe, discover & develop web services. - To inculcate in-built programming skill needed to provide a web service. - To learn the trade-offs and issues that are involved in designing a web service. - To demonstrate on how to validate XML documents with the use of Document Type Definitions and XML schemas. - To practice the technologies in building the web services.
+- To provide overview on evolution of web services and their architecture. - To describe, discover & develop web services. - To inculcate in-built programming skill needed to provide a web service. - To learn the trade-offs and issues that are involved in designing a web service. - To demonstrate on how to validate XML documents with the use of Document Type Definitions and XML schemas. - To analyze the XML security and practice the technologies in building the web services.

-MODULE I XML FUNDAMENTALS
+MODULE I XML FUNDAMENDALS

-XML Fundamentals: XML Documents - XML namespaces - Explicit and Default namespaces, Inheriting namespaces - XML Schema - Implementing XML schema types, Elements, Inheritance, Substitution groups, Global and local type declarations, Managing Schemas, Schemas and instance documents, XML schema best practices.
+XML Fundamentals: XML Documents - XML Namespaces - Explicit and Default Namespaces, Inheriting Namespaces - XML Schema - Implementing XML Schema Types, Elements, Inheritance, Substitution Groups, Global and Local Type Declarations, Managing Schemas, Schemas and Instance Documents, XML Schema best practices.
+Modern data formats JSON and XML.